memri/pod/docs/HTTP_API.md

 * Clients like iOS app, web app
 * Indexers that enrich data/photos/other content,
-* Importers/Downloaders that import information from other systems, etc.
+* Importers/Downloaders that import information from other systems, e.g. from evernote.

 All of that information goes through Pod HTTP API.
-This page explains the data types that Pod can store, and current API that shows what you can and cannot do with the Pod.
+This page explains the data types that Pod can store, and current API.

 ## Items
 Items is the main thing that is stored in Pod.
-You could see it as the main holder for Pod-s data, with edges (see below) being the thing that connects different items to form a graph.
+You could see it as the main holder for Pod-s data.

 ### item's mandatory properties

 * `_type`, case-sensitive item's type.
 Can never be changed once created
 * `uid`, the unique identifier of the item, signed 64-bit integer
 * `dateCreated`, creation date _as seen by the client_, stored as DateTime (see [Understanding the schema](../README.md)).
 Set by the client by default.
 * `dateModified`, last modification date _as seen by the client_.
 Set by the client by default.
 * `deleted`, a flag that, if set to `true`, will mean that the item was deleted by the user.
 It is still possible to restore the item later on.
 Permanent delete will happen later.